mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

   The backup process changes, if we know that we are exporting transactional tables only

+.. option:: --no-trx-tables

+  Indicates that some or all are not transactional tables.
+Locks will take longer to be released, as it needs to determine which tables are not transactional and export them before releasing global lock

 .. option:: --skip-ddl-locks

   Do not send DDL locks when possible